 Bright red blood can show up in a baby’s stool because of the following reasons: Milk protein allergy, Hemorrhoids (caused by constipation) and bacterial infection (blood accompanied by diarrhea).

-- Blackish blood: If the blood in your baby’s stool seems black, it means that blood has been digested.
+Blackish blood: If the blood in your baby’s stool seems black, it means that blood has been digested.
 If the blood appears as little specks, it’s usually due to cracked and bleeding nipples.
 If this is the case, your baby is consuming your blood.
 This is not harmful.
 Read more about blood in breast milk here.
 If there are more than just specks of blackish blood visible, it can be due to bleeding in a baby’s upper intestinal tract.

 NOTE: If a baby’s stool consists mostly of red blood, known as "currant jelly poop," it can indicate a severe intestinal problem.

-- Stool with mucus: If this is accompanied by any other symptoms for longer than two days, it is a sign of allergy or infection.
+Stool with mucus: If this is accompanied by any other symptoms for longer than two days, it is a sign of allergy or infection.
 If there are no other symptoms, your little one might just be drooling more than usual.
 The excessive mucus in a baby’s saliva will often go undigested and end up in his/her stool.
 Read more about mucus stools.

-- Diarrhea: When your breastfed infant produces stool that is very runny or watery, without many solids, it is usually a sign of diarrhea.
+Diarrhea: When your breastfed infant produces stool that is very runny or watery, without many solids, it is usually a sign of diarrhea.
 The color of the stool might range from yellow to brown or green.
 Diarrhea is caused by allergies or infections and can lead to dehydration, which can be fatal.
 If your baby had more than three diarrhea like diapers or continues to show signs of diarrhea for more than 48 hours, you should contact your doctor immediately.

-Constipation: Your baby may produce very hard or even pebble like stools.
-It can be caused by sensitivity to milk proteins or certain formulas, transition to solid food, or the lack of fluids in your baby’s diet.
+Constipation: Your baby may produce very hard or even pebble-like stools.
+It can be caused by sensitivity to milk proteins or certain formulas, the transition to solid food, or the lack of fluids in your baby’s diet.
 The lack of fluids might be caused by fever or illness or the loss of fluid from too much heat (sweat).
-Exclusively breastfed babies do not need extra fluids, but should be breastfed on demand.
-Before giving your breastfed baby any supplements, first read: Is my baby drinking enough? and...When is it okay to supplement?
-If your baby has more than 3 constipated bowel movements or you notice any sign of blood in the stool, it is important to contact a healthcare professional, especially if your baby is younger than 3 months.
+Exclusively breastfed babies do not need extra fluids but should be breastfed on demand.
+Before giving your breastfed baby any supplements, first read: Is my baby drinking enough?
+And; When is it okay to supplement?
+If your baby has more than three constipated bowel movements or you notice any sign of blood in the stool, it is essential that you contact a healthcare professional, especially if your baby is younger than three months.
 Read more about constipation in the breastfed infant here.